25+ Fun Coworker Games to Play at Work (2024)

 murder-mysteries

-Murder mystery games are fun games in which the participants are meant to solve a complex murder mystery within a given time limit.
+An online murder mystery is a game in which the participants are meant to solve a complex murder mystery within a given time limit.
 They need to find clues, identify suspects and interview them, collaborate with other team members, and strengthen their critical thinking skills.
 This helps employees later on in real-life settings too.

 You can play murder mystery games both online and in a face-to-face setting.